qiboteam/qibocal/doc/source/protocols/rabi/rabi.rst

 where :math:`\Omega_R` is the Rabi frequency and :math:`\tau` the decay time.

-In qibocal we implemented also another version of the Rabi experiment which can be used to tune the amplitude (duration) of the drive pulse in order to excite the qubit from the ground state up to state :math:`\frac{\ket{0}-i\ket{1}}{\sqrt{2}}`.
+Since many routines and protocols in quantum computing are based on `R_x(\pi/2)` rotations, in qibocal we implemented also another version of the Rabi experiment which can be used to tune the amplitude (duration) of the drive pulse in order to excite the qubit from the ground state up to state :math:`\frac{\ket{0}-i\ket{1}}{\sqrt{2}}`.

+The possibility to calibrate an `R_x(\pi/2)` rotation as native gate allows us to remove the errors that could arise from assuming that the `R_x(\pi/2)` amplitude (duration) is exactly half that of the `R_x(\pi)` amplitude (duration).
+This assumption presumes a perfectly linear response of the qubit to the drive pulse, which is often not the case due to nonlinearities in the qubit's response or imperfections in the pulse shaping :cite:p:`Chen2018MetrologyOQ`.

+In this case the pulse sequence is the same as before with the only difference that instad of a single `R_x(\pi)` pulse we use two concatenated `R_x(\pi/2)` pulses.

 Parameters
 ^^^^^^^^^^